wskariah/DevSecops_CICD_Pipeline/README.md

-Java application with Docker support, unit testing, code coverage, and CI/CD integration using Jenkins, SonarQube, Artifactory, Qualys, and more.
+Java application with Docker support, unit testing, code coverage, and CI/CD integration using Jenkins, SonarQube, Artifactory, Qualys.

 Project Overview
 This project demonstrates a simple Java application packaged as a JAR file.
 It includes: